jainvipin/tutorial/README.md

 blue
 ```

-Now we can create network in tenant `blue` and have containers belong to the tenant.
-Here
+After the tenant is created, we can create network within in tenant `blue` and run containers.
-we chose the same subnet and network name for it.
+Here we chose the same subnet and network name for it.
 the same subnet and same network name, that we used before
 ```
 vagrant@tutorial-node1:~$ netctl net create -t blue --subnet=10.1.2.0/24 contiv-net